hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

 Schema generation
 -----------------

-Hasura GraphQL engine automatically generates GraphQL schema components when you create/track a table/view in Postgres and create relationships between them.
+Hasura GraphQL engine automatically generates GraphQL schema components when you track a Postgres table/view in Hasura and create relationships between them.

 Tables
 ^^^^^^

-When you create a new table or track an existing table in Postgres, Hasura GraphQL engine automatically generates the following for it:
+When you track a table in Postgres, Hasura GraphQL engine automatically generates the following for it:

 - A GraphQL type definition for the table